datanav/docs/core-principles.rst

-The "simple" solution is to agree on one a single data model for each object type, a so-called `canonical model <https://en.wikipedia.org/wiki/Canonical_model>`_, that ideally represents a standardized superset everything you will ever need, from all systems.
+The "simple" solution is to agree on one a single data model for each object type, a so-called `canonical model <https://en.wikipedia.org/wiki/Canonical_model>`_, that ideally represents a standardized superset everything you will need at the time, from all systems.
 While this may be a requirement in a message-based integration architecture, and is truly valuable in an industry-wide data `interoperability <https://en.wikipedia.org/wiki/Interoperability>`_ scenario, in a data platform however, the canonical model becomes a constant burden demanding continual enhancement and expansion over time.
-The result becomes a datamodel that fits none of the source systems, and always lags behind the continously evolving needs of the platform.
+The result becomes a datamodel that lags behind the continously evolving needs of the platform.

-Many businesses have wasted enormous resources on a utopia of a stable canonical model, only to realize that it is not possible.
-An ideal model does not exist, and one must realize that any given data model will always be a perspective of the object one wants to describe, not an objective and lasting truth.
+Many businesses have allocated enormous resources on efforts to stabilize their canonical model.
+Any given data model will always be a perspective of the object one wants to describe at a given time, not an objective and lasting truth.

 In Sesam, we solve this fundamental problem in the diametrically opposite way: We collect all the different representations of an object,